smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 In general, SAMP passes SAMP Combined-Packets over underlying protocol.
 SAMP Combined-Packet consists of one or more SAMP Packets as described below; all SAMP Packets except for last one in SAMP Combined-Packet, have MORE-PACKETS-FOLLOW flag set (depending on the packet type, this flag is either passed as a part of the first field, or as a part of GENERAL-EXTRA-HEADERS-FLAGS, see details below).

-When combining packets, SAMP MUST take into account both MTU "hard restrictions" and MTU "soft restrictions" of the appropriate SADLP-\* protocol.
+When combining packets, SAMP MUST take into account both "MTU Hard Limits" and "MTU Soft Limits" of the appropriate SADLP-\* protocol.

 SAMP Packets
 ------------